-A Skylink shuttle leaves to Cork city from the airport every half hour.
-There are also city buses that depart from the airport to the city.
+There are city buses that depart from the airport to the city centre as well as to Parnell Place Bus station and Kent Railway Station.
 There are also taxis and rental cars available at the airport, and it takes about 25 minutes to reach the city centre.

 GMT (GMT +1 between the last Sunday in March and the Saturday before the last Sunday in October).